 Yes, “thank you” is an essential, everyday part of family dinners, trips to the store, business deals, and political negotiations.
 That might be why so many people have dismissed gratitude as simple, obvious, and unworthy of serious attention.
 But that’s starting to change.
 Recently scientists have begun to chart a course of research aimed at understanding gratitude and the circumstances in which it flourishes or diminishes.
 They’re finding that people who practice gratitude consistently report a host of benefits: Stronger immune systems and lower blood pressure;Higher levels of positive emotions;More joy, optimism, and happiness;Acting with more generosity and compassion;Feeling less lonely and isolated.

 Researchers call it mind reading.
 One at a time, they show a volunteer – who's resting in an MRI scanner – a series of photos of beaches, city streets, forests, highways, mountains and offices.
+The subject looks at the photos, but says nothing.
 Why genius and madness are connected.
 Many of history's most celebrated creative geniuses were mentally ill, from renowned artists Vincent van Gogh and Frida Kahlo to literary giants Virginia Woolf and Edgar Allan Poe.

 Today, the fabled connection between genius and madness is no longer merely anecdotal.
 Mounting research shows these two extremes of the human mind really are linked — and scientists are beginning to understand why.
 A panel of experts discussed recent and ongoing research on the subject at an event held on May 31 in New York as part of the 5th annual World Science Festival.